The foundations of our finances

 Complementary funding

 Our university conducts research and development projects that receive funding from multiple sources.
-The most important and significant funding sources are Business Finland (formerly Tekes), the Research Council of Finland and the structural funds of the European Union.
+In 2025 the most significant funding sources were the Research Council of Finland (26%), the Structural Funds (25%), other foreign sources (23%) and ministries (19%).
 Our goal is to increase the share of international research funding in the full volume of research funding.
-Our long-term goal is to achieve a 40 % level of complementary funding in relation to our overall funding.

 Investments